Spinola Hours: Provenance

-Eventually, the manuscript made its way into the hands of H.P Kraus, who acquired the Spinola Hours from a private collection by auction in Sothebys on July 5, 1976 for £370,000.
+The 18th-century leather binding of the Spinola Hours has a central coat-of-arms indicating it then belonged to the Spinola family of Genoa, whose name it has retained.
+Ambrogio Spinola was the highly successful Captain-General of the Army of Flanders for the Spanish Habsburgs from 1603 to 1629, which might explain how it passed to them.

+The book was in a private collection and "completely unknown" to specialists when it was put up for auction at Sotheby's on July 5, 1976.
+The Royal Library of Belgium was prepared to bid up to $500,000, but the dealer Hans P. Kraus secured it for $750,000 (£370,000), at the time "a staggering figure for such a late book of hours".
 In 1983, Dr. Peter Ludwig (1925-1996) and his wife Irene Ludwig (1927-2010) of Aachan and Cologne, chocolate billionaires and art collectors, purchased the Spinola Hours from H.P Kraus.
 Later that same year, the entire Ludwig collection was sold en bloc to the new J. Paul Getty Museum.

-Attributions

-There were five distinct artists of the Spinola Hours, as described by Thomas Kren and his colleagues.
-The first is the Master of James IV, a painter named from his participation in the Hours of James IV of Scotland located in Vienna.
-He alone is credited for forty-seven of the illuminated pages.
-The other four artists are likely to have worked under him.
-'Master of the First Prayerbook of Maximilian' is credited with twenty-four miniatures, eight were credited to the 'Master of the Lübeck Bible', three to the 'Master of the Dresden Prayerbook', and two to the 'Master of the Prayer Books of around 1500'.
-No signs of collaboration on individual illuminations were identified in this manuscript.

 Description

 Materials and appearance

 The Spinola Hours is larger than many other Books of Hours, consisting of ink on parchment with tempera colors and gold leaf.
 The manuscript is bound in eighteenth-century dark red leather with a gold floral border on both front and back covers.
 In the center of each cover is the coat-of-arms of the Spinola family of Genoa.
 (Both the Spinola Hours and the Tres Riches Heures share a nearly identical central coat-of-arms, but there is no connection between the two).
 The first three-quarters of the Spinola Hours reflect visible artistic consistency; however, anomalies in the gatherings and inconsistencies in border size start to appear closer towards the end of the book.
-Notably, the type of script used throughout the Spinola Hours is Gothic.
+The script used throughout the Spinola Hours is Gothic.
 Both red and gold coloring would be used to emphasize a particular text.

+Text

+In addition to the fairly invariable texts for a book of hours, such as the Hours of the Virgin and the Office for the Dead, there is a "special series of weekday offices and masses", mostly illustrated by images including those of saints such as Saint Francis of Asissi.
+The prayer by Pope Leo X is very unusual, if not unique, perhaps mainly included as an act of diplomacy.